Altatensao86/fav/README.md

 # fav
-a list of favorites tv
+a list of favorites tv channels
-little is better